M66B/NetGuard/FAQ.md

 On Android version 5.0 or newer, NetGuard will share anonymized usage data to help improve how NetGuard protects you, by understanding how end users work with NetGuard.
-Sending usage data can optionally be disabled on a per application basis.

 The following data will be shared when changing application settings: